teemu01/my-projects/README.md

 - Constructed quantum circuits for the superdense coding protocol which includes creating a bell state, encoding, decoding, measurement and circuit visualization with Qiskit.
 - Showed how an eavesdropper's measurement collapses the entangled state, preventing interception of the message.
 - Extended the protocol by including a third qubit to the ciruit based on a theoretical work.
 Analysed the results and showed that three bits of information can be transferred with two qubits.

+## Courses_db
+In this Python project I built a database which manages students, courses, teachers, study groups and credits.
+- Implemented a relational SQLite Database and developed SQL queries using JOINs, GROUP BY, UNION
+- Additional SQL queries to analyze, for example grade distribution